sravantit25/py-lambda-action/README.md

-# Deploy specific directories to specific lambdas using python-lambda
+# Deploy specific directories to specific lambdas

 This workflow builds on top of the excellent: https://github.com/mariamrf/py-lambda-action.
 It lets you deploy a specific directories to specific lambdas.